MarkusKonk/specleanr/README.md

 **Multivariate methods**

-They consider multiple environmental predictors in detecting outliers in the environmental data.
-In the package, we ensure that the user can exclude particular columns, such as the coordinates (latitude and longitude), so they are not included in the computation.
+These methods detect outliers in multiple environmental predictors (multidimensional space).
+User should exclude unnecessary columns such as the coordinates such that they are not included in the computation.

 | Function      | Method used to fit and detect outliers       | Userword in **`multdetect()`** |
 |:--------------|:---------------------------------------------|-------------------------------:|